Education, Licensure and Certification (3)

 Biography

 Dr. Joshua Carl is an Associate Professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2015.
-He is an expert in cyber-physical systems, dynamic systems modeling, and numerical integration methods.
-Dr. Carl also has industry experience as part of the advanced development team for Johnson Controls, and as an EDI Interface Analyst for Epic Systems Corporation.
+He is an expert in embedded systems, cyber-physical systems, dynamic systems modeling, and numerical integration methods.
+Dr. Carl also has industry consulting experience at Digital Design Corporation/Advanced Network Devices and at Johnson Controls.

 Areas of Expertise (5)